PitangaVigand/lunabot/README.md

-# Idle RPG bot - Lunarush_bot
+# Lunarush_bot - Idle RPG game
-Case study for practice of my python skills
+_Case study for practice of my python skills applyed in a project to play LunaRush automaticly without humam intervention. _
+> Most import python libraries:
+'''
+	OpenCV
+	Pyaoutgui
+	Schedule
+	webbrowser
+	Subprocess
+	PyWin32

+'''

-## What this bot does:
+## What the script does:
 Repeats the steps every scheduled time.

 #### Steps: